 With the camera app Adobe Lightroom CC Mobile you can select the RAW file format DNG in High Dynamic Range mode.
 A number of photos on this page were made with the High Dynamic Range mode in RAW.
 RAW photos are better suited to edit than JPGs.
 If you like to edit your photos, you could experiment with Lightroom CC Mobile.

 If you take a landscape photo with a clear horizon, then it is important that it is straight.
 You can do that afterwards with a photo editing app like Snapseed, but it is better to pay attention to it while shooting.
 Fortunately, you have handy tools in camera apps to keep the horizon straight.
 In the iPhone camera app you can turn on the grid and use a horizontal line to straighten the horizon.
 Go to the settings and then to the camera app and switch on the grid.

 With the Adobe Lightroom CC Mobile app you can turn on the Grid and the Level feature.
 With Level you see an extra line during shooting that is interrupted when the horizon is crooked.
 The line turns yellow and you feel a vibration when the horizon is straight.
 The Level function is especially useful if you do not have a clear horizon.
 To turn on the grid and Level, open Adobe Lightroom CC Mobile and tap the camera icon at the bottom right.
 Then tap the three dots at the top right and then the grid symbol.
 Tap on a grid and then tap Level to enable these functions.

 5. Apply the Rule of Thirds

 You can also use the grid as a tool to apply the Rule of Thirds.
-With the Rule of Thirds you can improve the composition of your photo.
-According to this rule, the image is divided into 9 equal parts with two vertical and two horizontal stripes.
-By placing your subject on or near one of the four crosses, you make the photo more interesting.
+With the Rule of Thirds you can improve the composition of your photo (book).
+According to this rule, the image is divided into 9 equal parts with two vertical and two horizontal lines.
+By placing your subject on or near one of the four cross points, you make the photo more interesting.